tarantool/doc/doc/reference/reference_lua/socket.rst

     :samp:`{handler_function} [, prepare = {prepare_function}] [, name = {name}]`
     :code:`}`.
-    ``handler_function`` is mandatory; it may have a single parameter = the socket; it is for continuous operation after the connection is made.
+    ``handler_function`` is mandatory; it may have a single parameter = the socket;
+    it is executed once after accept() happens (once per connection);
+    it is for continuous
+    operation after the connection is made.
     ``prepare_function`` is optional;
     it may have whatever parameters the user defines;